onera/CoMMA/README.md

 git submodule update
 ```

-## :bow: Convenient scripts
-The file `CODA_transfer.sh` help for the installation in the CODA-CFD library.

 ## :mag: Testing CoMMA
 A set of tests to verify code and algorithm integrity has been set up, see
 [the related file](tests/test_structure.cpp).
 The tests rely on the `Catch2`